How to Volunteer

 Age Requirements

-A great opportunity for younger pet advocates to learn about our life-saving mission, discover what responsible pet ownership entails, and spend time with our dogs and cats while volunteering with their parents on campus!
-Learn more and sign up.
+This is a great opportunity for younger pet advocates to learn about our life-saving mission, discover what responsible pet ownership entails, and spend time with our dogs and cats while volunteering with their parent/s on campus.

-Must be accompanied by a parent/guardian while on campus.
-Parent/guardian must also sign up for and attend orientation to become a registered volunteer.
+Must be accompanied by a parent/guardian volunteer while on campus.

 May volunteer independently with a signed waiver from a parent/guardian.
-If attending orientation without a parent/guardian, download the waiver to get it signed in advance.
+If attending orientation without a parent/guardian, please download the waiver and get it signed in advance.

 Information for volunteers with physical and intellectual disabilities: ADL is happy to provide volunteer opportunities to any individual who is capable of performing tasks independently or with the assistance of a caretaker, parent, or guardian.
 Please note a caretaker, parent, or guardian must also be a registered volunteer who has attended an orientation class.
 Our top priority is to ensure the safety of all staff and volunteers working with the pets at our facility.